axeisghost/courseconnect/README.md

 2. Install [Express.js](http://expressjs.com/starter/installing.html).
 3. Install NodeMonitor, which will retart the server whenever it detects a change of related files.
 You can install the NodeMonitor by typing: `npm install node-monitor` in your terminal.
 You don't need to worry about npm, because it came with Node.js.
-4. Clone this repository, type `nodemon ./courseconnectserr/bin/www`.
+4. If you don't have git, please intall [git](http://git-scm.com/downloads).
+Clone this repository by typing `git clone https://github.com/cffls/courseconnect.git`, type `nodemon ./courseconnectserr/bin/www`.
 The server should start running.

 #### Run a client page